Orisa (Overwatch): Promotion and reception

 Orisa was revealed on March 2, 2017.
 Unlike the previously introduced hero, Sombra, who was the subject of a protracted alternate reality game that was met with some criticism, Blizzard opted to tease Orisa over a much shorter period via social media, introducing the character of Efi and new events in the Overwatch narrative happening on Numbani a few weeks before Orisa's reveal.
+In a collaboration with Disc City Entertainment Co., select cafes in Japan served drinks inspired by the character and others in the Overwatch cast.

 While Orisa was cited as an example of one of the "badass, stereotype-defying ladies" in Overwatch by sources such as Kotakus Cecilia D'Anastasio, other outlets voiced issues with the character, leading to mixed reception.
 Colin Campbell of Polygon noted that while she was happy to see Efi representing Sub-Saharan African cultures in gaming, she was disappointed the character wasn't the primary hero, only her creation was.
 Austen Goslin in an article for the same website instead criticized the lack of buildup for the character, noting that coupled with the lack of connection to the main storyline Efi and Orisa felt "inconsequential and trivial when faced with the legendary heroes of Overwatch, or the mythical characters like Doomfist."
 Other criticism was focused on the context of the then-lack of a playable black female character in the roster, with several outlets stating Orisa herself "didn't count" due to being a robot.
 The magazine PC Powerplay, on the other hand, criticized how her gameplay differed between Overwatch and Overwatch 2, which in their eyes changed her from a protector and "nucleus of a team" to an aggressor, making her more stereotypical of how black characters are portrayed in gaming.